Plantar Fasciitis: Debunking the Myths

 Once alignment becomes natural and proper you can move into “cheetah” – the ability to be aligned and have proper muscle memory in multi-joint, multi chain movements and activities.
 When proper structure and body mechanics are being performed, you can hit your peak sports performance and achieve goals that you never thought you could accomplish due to injuries, aches, and pain.

-The FasciaBlaster® Can Improve Soft Tissue Pain!
+The FasciaBlaster® Can Help Improve Soft Tissue Pain!

 If you have reoccurring pain and stiffness, the FasciaBlaster® is your answer!